 As much as possible, you must avoid using washing machines for washing your wetsuits.
 Neoprene is quite sensitive to heat, and washing machines use heat as part of the cleaning process.
 Heat causes neoprene to lose a lot of its flexibility.

 Moreover, the constant tumbling from the tub and the dryer can affect the seams.
 The last thing you want to happen in your wetsuits is damaged seams that may cause a leak when you are in the water.
 The warmth expected from it wouldn’t be as promising as it was.

 How to Wash a Wetsuit in a Washing Machine

 Understandably, some circumstances may push us to put our wetsuits in the washing machine.
 In such cases, here are a few simple steps to follow.

 Step 1.
 Do not use detergent.

 The first step is the same as the first step you would in washing your garments – putting them in the tub.
-The difference is how you won’t put any detergents with it.
+The difference is that you won’t put any detergents on it.
 Detergents are far too strong and may damage or decrease the quality of your neoprene.
 It leaves a long-lasting effect on your wetsuit, such as becoming brittle and going too loose.
 Instead, you can replace detergents with a cup of wetsuit wash.

 Step 2.
 Do not use hot water